FMMT666/launchpad.py/README.md

 ---
 ## Launchpad "Mk2/3", "Pro", "Pro Mk3" and "X" class methods overview (valid for RGB LED devices)

-Please notice that the Mk3 does not yet have all of these.
+Please notice that some devices do not yet have all of these or are implemented slightly different.
+Refer to the "detailed description of ..." section for each device.

 ### LED functions